CArnoud/C_Arnoud_Calibrated_Detector/README.md

 Detection working, found out why the program was not optimized.
 Now it is faster than the original Matlab version, although results seem to be slightly worse.
-Calibrated detection and feature pyramid online, new candidate generation method is a work in progress.
+Calibrated detection and feature pyramid online, new candidate generation method is done.

 To Do List:
 ======================

-Current Total: 3
+Current Total: 2

 Calibrated Detection:
 &nbsp;&nbsp;&nbsp;&nbsp;Possibly add a way to use background information
 &nbsp;&nbsp;&nbsp;&nbsp;Remove magic numbers on calibrated detector and suppression
-&nbsp;&nbsp;&nbsp;&nbsp;debug function new candidate generation function